-Whether due to it not working, experiencing side effects, or just wanting to live medication free, many users are interested in stopping Pristiq.
-However, coming off desvenlafaxine can be difficult.
-Users need to understand desvenlafaxine withdrawal and how to avoid it.
+Pristiq, under the generic name Desvenlafaxine, is one of the medications that is used for the treatment of depression.
+In 2019, around 3.2 million prescriptions of Desvenlafaxine were issued in the United States.
+Moreover, for patients taking this drug, whether due to it not working, experiencing side effects, or just wanting to live medication-free, many of them are interested in stopping the use of this drug.
+However, coming off Desvenlafaxine can be difficult.
+Users need to understand Desvenlafaxine withdrawal and how to avoid it.

 Pristiq Withdrawal Symptoms

-As every drug in its class, Pristiq may cause antidepressant discontinuation syndrome.
-Even when ending desvenlafaxine use is done safely, it doesn’t mean there is no risk of experiencing desvenlafaxine withdrawal.
+Like every drug in its class, Desvenlafaxine may cause antidepressant discontinuation syndrome.
+Even when ending Desvenlafaxine use is done safely, it doesn’t mean there is no risk of experiencing withdrawal.
 In fact, it is still quite likely that the symptoms will be felt, even if just mildly.
-Working directly with a doctor can help to reduce Pristiq withdrawal symptoms as much as possible.
-However, users can still expect to experience some of the following:
+Some of the factors that affect the severity of Pristiq withdrawal symptoms include:

 - Flu-like symptoms